signalfx/integrations/newrelic/readme.md

 ### REQUIREMENTS AND DEPENDENCIES

 This integration requires a New Relic account.
+You must be an administrator of your SignalFx organization to create or modify this integration.

 ### INSTALLATION

-You can easily connect your New Relic account to SignalFx from the Integrations page.
-To integrate SignalFx with New Relic, you must be an administrator of your SignalFx organization.

 1. Follow [New Relic's instructions](https://docs.newrelic.com/docs/apis/rest-api-v2/requirements/api-keys) to obtain a REST API key for your account.

-1. Open the SignalFx Integrations page and click on the **New Relic** icon, or click the New Relic link in the left-hand nav bar.

 1. Click the **New Integration** button, and in the new field labelled **API key** enter the API key that you obtained in step 1.